magnars/dash.el/docs.md

 ## !partial `(fn &rest args)`

-Takes a function FN and fewer than the normal arguments to FN, and returns a fn that takes a variable number of additional ARGS.
+Takes a function `fn` and fewer than the normal arguments to `fn`, and returns a fn that takes a variable number of additional `args`.
-When called, the returned function calls FN with args + additional args.
+When called, the returned function calls `fn` with args + additional args.

 ```cl